pagnani/PlmDCA.jl/README.md

    many homologous amino-acid sequences, arXiv:1401.4832 (supplementary material)

-The present software is just a reimplementation of the original MATLAB [software](http://plmdca.csc.kth.se) in Julia.
+The present software is a Julia implementation of above mentioned pepers, with no reference to the original MATLAB [software](http://plmdca.csc.kth.se) in Julia.

 Overview